project-rig/rig_examples/02_using_sdram/README.rst

 .. warning::

-    Though SpiNNaker's SDRAM *can* be accessed just like normal memory within a SpiNNaker application, this comes with a significant performance penalty.
+    Though SpiNNaker's SDRAM *can* be accessed just like normal memory within a SpiNNaker application, this comes with a significant performance penalty;
-    'Real' applications should use DMA to access SDRAM.
+    'real' applications should use DMA to access SDRAM.

-Once the application has exited, the host can read back using :py:meth:`~rig.machine_control.MachineController.read` the answer and the result unpacked and printed.
+Once the application has exited, the host can read the answer back using :py:meth:`~rig.machine_control.MachineController.read`.

 .. literalinclude:: adder.py
     :language: python